Mineralogy Certification Course

 The most common hydroxides are brucite, Mg(OH)2, manganite, MnO(OH), gibbsite, γ-Al(OH)3, böhmite, Al(OH)3, and diaspore, α-Al(OH)3.

-Hydroxides are commonly products of alteration and weathering of oxides.
-Also, most hydroxides are exogenous and exist only in low-temperature environments.
-Their secondary alteration origin is also reflected in the hydroxides' occurrence form.
-They commonly occur in aggregates, botryoidal, or stalactitic masses with concentric or radial fibrous internal structures unable to develop well-formed crystals.
+The alteration and weathering of oxides commonly produces hydroxides.
+Most hydroxides are exogenous and exist only in low-temperature environments.
+Their occurrence forms also reflect their secondary alteration origins.
+They commonly occur in aggregate forms, such as botryoidal or stalactitic masses, with concentric or radial fibrous internal structures unable to develop well-formed crystals.

-Three hydroxides, gibbsite, böhmite, and diaspore, usually occur together, creating bauxite rock, the principal raw material for aluminum production.
-There is also a minor admixture of other minerals like kaolinite, quartz, hematite, and goethite.
+Three hydroxides — gibbsite, böhmite, and diaspore — usually occur together and create bauxite rock, the principal raw material for aluminum production.
+Bauxite also has minor admixtures of other minerals like kaolinite, quartz, hematite, and goethite.
 Bauxite is a product of chemical weathering.

 Geology of Oxides and Hydroxides

-The origin of oxides and hydroxides is variable.
-It can be magmatic, hydrothermal, or metamorphic.
+The origins of oxides and hydroxides can vary.
+They can be magmatic, hydrothermal, or metamorphic.

 In general, oxides are formed in more high-temperature endogenic environments and in association with igneous and metamorphic rocks.
 Some resistant oxides like spinel, corundum, rutile, and ilmenite can be transported in the form of detrital grains and create places of secondary accumulation.
-Therefore, gemstones like rubies and sapphires - varieties of corundum, are mined from alluvial placer deposits, where softer host rock was destroyed during water transportation while gem crystals are almost intact.
+Thus, gemstones like rubies and sapphires — varieties of corundum — can be mined from alluvial placer deposits where the softer host rock was destroyed by water while the gem crystals remained almost intact.

-Hydroxides are formed due to weathering (oxidation and hydration) of minerals of endogenous origin, especially oxides.
-They exist in low-temperature environments and are considered secondary minerals, which means that they are not formed directly from the melt, but are the result of the alteration of other minerals.
+Hydroxides are formed due to weathering (oxidation and hydration) of minerals of endogenetic origin, especially oxides.
+They exist in low-temperature environments and are considered secondary minerals.
+This means they are not formed directly from the melt.
+Instead, they result from the alteration of other minerals.
 Hydroxides are of exogenous origin and are pervasive in supergene oxidation zones, soils, and laterites.
-(Delvigne, 1998).
+(Delvigne, 1998)

 Oxides and Hydroxides as Ore Minerals

-Several oxide minerals are of economic significance and essential sources of metals.
-The range of oxide applications is vast.
-For example, hematite as a source of iron is critical for steel production; aluminum is essential for construction and building materials; titanium and iron oxides are primary minerals for pigments and colorants; also, titanium dioxide is a common catalyst widely used in various industrial processes, including the production of plastics and chemicals.
-Many oxide minerals find applications in electronics and technologies, like tin oxide coatings on solar cells.
+Several oxide minerals have economic significance and serve as sources of essential metals.
+Oxides have a vast range of applications.
+For example, as a source of iron, hematite is critical for steel production; aluminum is essential for construction and building materials; titanium and iron oxides are primary minerals for pigments and colorants; titanium dioxide is also a common catalyst widely used in various industrial processes, including plastic and chemical production.
+The electronics field utilizes many oxide minerals, like tin oxide coatings on solar cells.

-Further, there is a list of elements and their primary ore minerals to illustrate how vital oxides and hydroxides are:
+Here is a list of critical elements and their primary oxide and hydroxide ore minerals:

 - Iron (Fe) — hematite Fe2O3, magnetite Fe3O4